 - 1. I will start class on time and will not keep you past 10:50. - 2.
 I will be prepared for class. - 3.
 I will adhere to my email policy as stated in the syllabus. - 4.
-I will be at my office hours during the times specified on the syllabus and this document, beginning the second week of the semester.
+I will be at my office hours during the times specified on the syllabus during weeks 2-15.
 If I must cancel them for an emergency or reschedule them, I will give as much notice as possible. - 5.
 I will stick to the assignment deadlines and exam dates that appear on the syllabus, unless the University is closed for an emergency.

-Please visit www.ugst.umd.edu/courserelatedpolicies.html for the Office of Undergraduate Studies' full list of campus-wide policies and follow up with me if you have questions.
+Please visit www.ugst.umd.edu/courserelatedpolicies.html for the Office of Undergraduate Studies' full list of campus-wide policies, including those related to the pandemic, and follow up with me if you have questions.
+All campus-wide policies will be enforced in lecture and discussion.